TencentARC/ArcNerf/docs/expr.md

 ## ngp
 `instant-ngp` combines volume pruning with hash/sh encoding, for much faster converge.
 It can also be applied to SDF model.

 - We get `PSNR=30.26` for 5w iteration, base on volume-pruning and hashencoding.
-It is worse than original NeuS.
+It is worse than original NeuS. [conf](../configs/expr/NeRF/lego/nerf_lego_neus_ngp.yaml)
+  - Running to `10w` iter gets fully converge at `30.87`.
+Better than NeuS. [conf](../configs/expr/NeRF/lego/trails/nerf_lego_neus_ngp_10w.yaml)

-- Using a smaller but closely bounding volume can slightly improve the result to `30.95` (But actually worse than NeuS with center_pixel, maybe more iteration needed).
-Meaning that we can try to find more accurate bbox for better pruning and rendering result. [conf](../configs/expr/NeRF/lego/trails/nerf_lego_neus_ngp_newvolume.yaml).
+- Further use a smaller but closely bounding volume can slightly improve the result to `31.48`.
+Meaning that we can try to find more accurate bbox for better pruning and rendering result. [conf](../configs/expr/NeRF/lego/trails/nerf_lego_neus_ngp_10w_newvolume.yaml).

-- resample more pts near surface can further improve the PSNR(`~0.25`), but time for each step will double.  [conf](../configs/expr/NeRF/lego/trails/nerf_lego_neus_ngp_resample.yaml).
+- resample 32 more pts near surface can further improve the PSNR(`~1.2`), but time for each step will double.  [conf](../configs/expr/NeRF/lego/trails/nerf_lego_neus_ngp_10w_newvolume_resample32.yaml).
+  - It performs similar to the NeuS with HashEncoder + shallow MLP. volume pruning is not that important.

+## Geometry metric
+TBD: We will add geometry metric in the future for measuring the geometry reconstruction result.

 ------------------------------------------------------------------------------------------------------------